PinewoodPip/epip/docs/index.md

 - `!soundtest`: client-side; plays all the sounds defined in the UI sounds lsx and shows their name.
 Useful for inspiration.
 - `!animtest`: server-side; plays all human female animations on the currently controlled character.
 Cannot be interrupted once started!
 - `!worryaboutsuchsmallthings`: tests the performance between `EsvCharacter:HasTag()` and `Osi.IsTagged()`
+- `!testactionhandles`: tests string handles for "actions" from the Stats library.